jorodgrz/GW_Formation_Channels_ML/docs/overview/PROJECT_SUMMARY.md

 # Project Implementation Summary

-**Purpose:** Current status snapshot and implementation overview—what's built, what's in progress, and where components live.
+**Purpose:** Current status snapshot and implementation overview-what's built, what's in progress, and where components live.
 **How to use:** Review this for project status before diving into code; see `PIPELINE_README.md` for scientific context and `README.md` for quick start.
 **Back to README:** [`README.md`](../../README.md)